 Remaining composed and professional during interactions with agitated employees is imperative.
 Managers should:

-3. Try To See Things From Their Perspective
+3. Try To See Things From The Employee’s Perspective

 Managers and bosses are so used to looking at work situations in a cold, objective manner that it can be difficult for them to step back and see an issue from the perspective of the employee it affects.
 If an angry employee comes to you with concerns and stress, take a step back, put yourself in their shoes, and try to see things from their perspective.
 It’s not as easy as it sounds!
 HR professionals know how important this is – try to imagine how you would feel if you were them in this exact same situation.
 At the same time, you need to see their point of view and try to sympathize WITHOUT sounding patronizing – there’s a fine line between the two.